-15 Facts about Isaac Asimov
+15 Fascinating Facts About Isaac Asimov

 Isaac Asimov is best known for writing science fiction novels like the Foundation and Robot series, but the amazingly prolific author also penned hundreds of mysteries, short stories, science guides, essays, and even a book of humor.
 And, of course, he consulted on Star Trek (though only after giving the show a second look).
 Check out these 15 facts about the famous Humanist.

 1. Isaac Asimov's parents were immigrants who owned candy stores.